Automatically tune PID controller gains

 PID tuning is the process of finding the values of proportional, integral, and derivative gains of a PID controller to achieve desired performance and meet design requirements.

-You can automatically tune PID controllers to achieve the optimal system design and to meet design requirements, even for plant models that traditional rule-based methods cannot handle well.
+You can automatically tune PID controllers using software tools to achieve the optimal system design and to meet design requirements, even for plant models that traditional rule-based methods cannot handle well.

 An automated PID tuning workflow involves:

 - Identifying the plant model from input-output test data

 - Modeling PID controllers (for example, in MATLAB® using PID objects or in Simulink® using PID Controller blocks)

 - Automatically tuning PID controller gains and fine-tuning your design interactively

 - Tuning single-input single-output PID controllers as well as multiloop PID controller architectures